2022–23 Stoke City F.C. season: February

 New signings Celina and Sarkic made their first league start away at in-form Luton Town as Pelly Ruddock Mpanzu scored the only goal of the game, this was followed by a drab goalless draw against Hull City.
 Stoke then took on bottom of the table Huddersfield Town, winning 3–0 with goals from Jagielka, Brown and late penalty from Baker whilst the Terriers had Will Boyle sent-off for two bookable offences.
 Stoke lost 1–0 to another bottom of the table side Blackpool, Ian Poveda scoring the only goal in the seventh minute.
 They made amends two-days later beating Swansea City 3–1 with Josh Laurent scoring his first goals for the club.
 Stoke ended February with 1–0 defeat against play-off chasing Millwall, Zian Flemming scoring the only goal early into the match.

 March

-Neil made his first return to Sunderland on 4 March where he was given a hostile reception.
+Alex Neil made his first return to Sunderland on 4 March where he was given a hostile reception.
 His team won easily, beating the Black Cats 5–1 with a brace from both Campbell and Gayle.
+Next up were promotion chasing Blackburn Rovers and Stoke continued their goalscoring form with Ki-Jana Hoever scoring his first goals for the club and a strike from Campbell, putting the team into a 3–0 lead before late Rovers goals made a nervy finish but Stoke saw out a 3–2 victory.
+Four-days later Hoever scored again as Stoke came from behind to draw 1–1 at Middlesbrough.
+Stoke ended March with a frustrating goalless draw against Norwich City after they were denied by an inspired performance from former loanee goalkeeper Angus Gunn.

+April

+Following the international break Stoke produced one of the best performances of the season beating Coventry City 4–0 at the Coventry Building Society Arena with goals from Brown, Campbell, Hoever and Smallbone.
+On Good Friday Bristol City were the opposition and despite Powell giving Stoke a first half lead The Robins mounted a comeback winning 2–1 and then on Easter Monday Stoke played out a drab goalless draw away at Birmingham City.
+Stoke's poor home form continued with back-to-back defeats against West Bromwich Albion and Wigan Athletic.
+City drew 1–1 at Cardiff with Jack Bonham saving a penalty from Sory Kaba and lost a 11th home match of the campaign against Queens Park Rangers.

+May

+Stoke ended a forgettable campaign with a 2–0 defeat away at Watford to finish in 16th position.